 Some clients will say, "Cut my hair just like you did last time."
 That always baffles me.
 The average time between appointments is six to eight weeks.
 I have hundreds of clients.
 I already know which are the best haircuts for every face shape, but how am I supposed to remember exactly how I did your hair the last time?
 If you want a carbon copy of a cut and style you loved, take a picture and show me.

 Kids' haircuts aren't child's play

-Standing all day and using scissors and a blow-dryer takes its toll
+Standing all day and using scissors and a blow-dryer takes its toll on hair stylists

 I have arthritis in my fingers, calcium deposits in my wrist, and 10 percent less hearing than I used to.
 I am a physical wreck.

 We see women at their worst

 Their hair is wet, they have foils on their hair, they have no makeup on.
 There’s nothing for them to hide behind.
 So they tell us everything.
 The truth is, I really don’t care about their personal lives.
 I’m only interested in their hair.
 Hairdressers and manicurists have seen plenty of crazy things.